electrikmilk/lifesaver/ReadMe.md

 ### Render Text

 This is also for rendering HTML using a tree of functions.
+This will return a text node.

 ```javascript
 renderElement('div',